syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 ### Begin reset

 This event is invoked before resetting the changes.
-Hence you can controlthe reset operation using the Cancel property in the `BeginResetEventArgs`.
+Hence you can control the reset operation using the Cancel property in the `BeginResetEventArgs`.

 {% tabs %}